pointwise/ShapeWizard/README.md

 Origin: The box is centered on this 3D coordinate

+Orientation: A box created as a baffle can be have two sides open along one axis direction.

 ### Cone

 Size: The Height, first Radius, and second Radius of the cone

 Origin: The 3D coordinate of the circle at the center of the first Radius

+Orientation: The axis along which the cone lies.

 ### Sphere